SysEngTeam20/IntegrationOfServices/README.md

-# IntegrationOfServices Repository
+# unity-vr-scenes Repository

 ## Overview

-Welcome to the `IntegrationOfServices` project repository.
+Welcome to the `unity-vr-scenes` project repository.
 This project contains the necessary assets and code for a Unity application focused on the creation, administration, and viewing of interactive 3D/VR environments.

 The core components allow for:
 1.  **Scene Administration:** An interface for selecting base scenes, adding/manipulating 3D models (position, rotation, scale), and saving the final configuration to a server.